ajasja/prosculpt/README.md

 In order to actually produce diverse results, `--sampling_temp` and `--backbone_noise` passed to ProteinMPNN are increased to `0.3` and `1`, respectively.
 _TODO: Make this configurable (maybe a similar trick to how we create a config file for RfDiff, pass it to ProteinMPNN)._

+## Working with natural proteins
+Natural proteins require AF2 to work with multiple sequence alignments.
+In order to obtain good results when working with natural proteins, the option "use_a3m" needs to be set to True.
+This option requires MSAs for each chain in the reference structure.
+To obtain these MSAs just run each chain in the reference structure separately through AF2 and use the A3M file it produces.
+Each file needs to contain within the name "Chain_X" where X is the chain ID of the corresponding chain in the reference structure file.
+These alignment files need to be placed together in a directory and the "a3m_dir" option needs to be set to this directory in the yaml config file or passed through command line.

+Prosculpt generates new "partial alignment" files for each design where natural proteins are modelled using MSAs and designed proteins (or designed portions of hybrid proteins) are not.

 ## Inputs:
 Most input parameters are documented in the `run.yaml` config file.
 However, here's some additional info about them: